Sopow/Powlang/README.md

 # Define another number z
 define number z as 10

-# Show the result of z % 3 (modulo operation)
-define number modResult as z % 3 show(modResult) # Should print 1

 # Use a loop to decrement x until it is less than or equal to 0
 when x > 0 :: x-- => {